The tense five minutes before the Key Bridge collapse – 2024-04-02 20:21:10

 “Stop all traffic on the Key Bridge.”

 The blunt order from an officer in Baltimore’s busy commercial port was one of the first warnings of a catastrophe that experts now predict will transform shipping on the East Coast and change the way ships and bridges operate around the world.
-But after the freighter Dalí lost power early Tuesday, there were very few minutes to act.
+But following the freighter Dalí lost power early Tuesday, there were very few minutes to act.

-In those minutes, many people—from the ship’s crew, who sent out a distress signal, to Transportation Authority police officers, who stopped traffic headed for the Francis Scott Key Bridge—did what they could to avoid the catastrophe, which is likely to have saved many lives.
+In those minutes, many people—from the ship’s crew, who sent out a distress signal, to Transportation Authority police officers, who stopped traffic headed for the Francis Scott Key Bridge—did what they might to avoid the catastrophe, which is likely to have saved many lives.

 However, regardless of their actions, several factors made the catastrophe almost inevitable.
 When a boat this size loses engine power, there is very little that can be done to correct its course, even by dropping anchor.
 And Key Bridge was particularly vulnerable.
 As early as 1980, engineers had warned that, due to its design, the bridge would not survive a direct hit by a container ship.

-The collision and subsequent collapse of the bridge took with it seven road workers and an inspector who could not be alerted and removed from the bridge in time; Two were pulled alive from the water, but four others remain missing and are presumed dead.
+The collision and subsequent collapse of the bridge took with it seven road workers and an inspector who might not be alerted and removed from the bridge in time; Two were pulled alive from the water, but four others remain missing and are presumed dead.
 According to authorities, two bodies were recovered on Wednesday.

 The ship’s 21 crew members, all Indians, who had prepared for a long voyage to Sri Lanka on the Dali, were also caught up in the disaster.
 Although none of them were injured, they were held on board for more than a day as the ship remained in port, with the ruins of the bridge tangled around it, as authorities began their investigation.